 “I’m not Turkish anymore” is what she kept hearing.
 I’m not sure if it was an argument but my cousin and I argued about Turkishness frequently.
 I sensed I was rejecting something about my identity in only wanting to be thought of as a “writer”and not a person of any country of origin or allegiance.
 I am Turkish by birth to Turkish parents and spend my formative years in Turkey but was uprooted in 1989 when Dad decided we should pursue the American Dream.

 When one finds themselves in a new country, especially as a youngster, the most natural thing is to try to fit in.
 This was not the case for me.
 I always felt like an outsider in the U.S. The ideals on which the country was found – liberty, independence, free market, the pursuit of happiness (often with material one-upmanship) and the right to bear arms seemed alien.
 This was because though my family wanted to become the envy of their friends and family through living in “the best country in the world” they also thought the American ways evil, so behind closed doors they badmouthed the country that we took pains to move to.
 It was very confusing to me.

-I remember watching the Eurythmics video for King and Queen of America – I was obsessed with them in my teenage years – and being struck by the imagery of a man and a woman in their track suits shopping in a supermarket with he look of utter emptiness on their faces.
+I remember watching the Eurythmics video for King and Queen of America – I was obsessed with them in my teenage years – and being struck by the imagery of a man and a woman in their tracksuits shopping in a supermarket with the look of utter emptiness on their faces.
 The other images from the video were of Annie Lennox and Dave Stewart dressed as Marilyn Monroe and Elvis.
 From where I’m standing today, those images sum up the U.S. in my eyes.

-Then in the mirror my dark roots made themselves very apparent.
+Then in the mirror, my dark roots made themselves very apparent.